Cronulla-Sutherland Sharks Women

-The Cronulla-Sutherland Sharks Women are an Australian professional rugby league club based in Cronulla, in the Sutherland Shire, Southern Sydney, New South Wales.
+The Cronulla-Sutherland Sharks Women are an Australian professional rugby league club based in Cronulla, in the Sutherland Shire of Southern Sydney, New South Wales.
 They compete in the National Rugby League Women's Premiership (NRLW), Australasia's premier rugby league competition for female players.
 The Sharks, as they are commonly known, were admitted to the NRLW in June 2022 to commence in the 2023 NRL Women's season.